theHdd4/TrinityFastAPIDjangoReact/README.md

 1. Ensure the `HOST_IP` variable is defined.
 The helper script will copy `host.env.example` to `host.env` in the repository root if it is missing so you only need to edit the value the first time.
+The example defaults to `127.0.0.1`.
 2. Copy `TrinityBackendDjango/.env.example` to `TrinityBackendDjango/.env` and adjust values if required.
 3. Copy `TrinityFrontend/.env.example` to `TrinityFrontend/.env`.
    Ensure `DEBUG=true` in the Django `.env` file so error messages appear if